The last principle of the STEPPS model is Storytelling.

 They shall turn their swords into ploughshares, and their spears into sickles.

-It refers to the concept of re-purposing military equipments and accessories into peaceful civilian applications.
+It refers to the concept of re-purposing military equipment and accessories into peaceful civilian applications.

 Sword & Plough was founded by two sisters, Emily and Betsy Núñez, who grew up in a military family.